rylew2/portfolio-rylew/content/project/card-game.md

 #### If more time allowed for the back end:
-- Defining more GraphQL return types - this was something that looked like a common pattern just ran out of time here
+- Defining more GraphQL return types - this was something that looked like a common GrapQL pattern, just ran out of time here
 - Further normalize the DB - maybe a lookup table for `card` `status` column
      - Possibly setup a db repository pattern
 - Consider adding a domain layer of pure/deterministic biz logic functions